casparusvl/Artillery-Game/README.md

 #### World class
 Contains the playing field.
-Generate will randomly generate a terrain, which works as follows:
+Generate will proceduraly generate a terrain, which works as follows:
 First create a numpy array with the horizontal resulution as size. take a nr (n = MINSAMPLES) of random samples evenly spaced out over the array (with some upper and lower bounds for the y values), and perform a linear interpolation to fill the array. double the nr of samples for a set number of iterations (n = ITERATIONS) and calculate a weighted average of the resulting arrays.
 The values of MINSAMPLES and ITERATIONS can be experimented with.
 I've settled on MINSAMPLES = 5, ITERATIONS = 4.
-MINSAMPLES = 3, ITERATIONS = 5 also givea a result i like.
+MINSAMPLES = 3, ITERATIONS = 5 also givea a good result.

 #### Player class
 This represents the player objects.
 Currently 2 players are supported, but this could be extended without much difficulty.